GoogleChrome/chromium-dashboard/.devcontainer/README.md

 In the docker-compose.yml file:
 - For Python: Change the `VARIANT` argument to the appropirate [variant](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/python-3)
 - For Node: Change the `NODE_VERSION` to the appropriate version used by [nvm](https://github.com/nvm-sh/nvm)

-## Using the Devcontainer on macOS

-An extra step is required for Devcontainer on Mac:
-- Click on the Docker icon, go to `Preferences`
-- Go to the Resources tab and select FILE SHARING
-- Add `/workspaces` to the mountable directories
-- Click on Apply & Restart